carldgosselin/virtual_reality/Project-7-360-Video-CastleView/README.md

 1. A tool to stitch 180 degree movies together.
 I chose Video Stitch for this purpose.
 2. A tool to sequence different 360 videos together.
 I chose Adobe Premiere CC for this purpose.
 3. A service that could stream 360 videos through the Unity app.
 I chose DropBox for this purpose.
-4. A solution that could view and manipulate a 360 within Unity.
+4. A solution that could view and manipulate a 360 movie within Unity.
 I chose the AVPro solution for this requirement.

 I found this project a good challenge with all of the many moving parts required to create the final product.
 This project was not without its challenges:<br>
 A. I had to take the time to learn many new technologies and understand how everything fit together (e.g. Video Stitch to Adobe Premiere CC etc...). <br>